connor-duffin/sswe/README.md

 ## Running the code

 To compute the models and generate the data, we go from the makefile.
+Again, this needs the `swfe` environment to be active.
 To generate the data:

 ```{bash}
 make data/h_shore.nc